Satellite Membership Requirements

 - The Host CAC must demonstrate governance of the satellite site.

 - The Satellite must have a child focused setting/facility and provide onsite forensic interviews and advocacy services.
-These three requirements must meet the NCA standards for accreditation as listed in this excerpt.

 - The Satellite CAC must have the capacity for the provision of medical and mental health services on-site or through linkages in the local community.